Top 15 Platforms for Finding Probate Leads

 Now, MLS is another place to find leads.
 In these listings, you, as an investor, can directly get some information in one place.

-MLSs tend to be outdated spreadsheets containing potential property leads.
-They function more as retail listing properties, not for sale.
+MLSs tend to be outdated, spreadsheet-based systems containing potential property leads.
+They function more as retail listing properties than as for-sale properties.

 1. ForeclosuresDaily